 This kind of programming can take on many formats, from panel discussions to round tables to workshops.
-Choose the topic beforehand, and let employees know what to expect so they can feel prepared to share and ask questions.
+Choose the topic beforehand, and let people know what to expect so they can feel prepared to share and ask questions.

 2. Spotlight employee stories

-3. Ask employees to take the lead
+3. Ask team members to take the lead

 Recommended For Further Reading